-The paleo diet is an approach to eating based around Paleolithic nutrition, or the hunter-gatherer diet that mimics the nutrition of our ancestral past more than 2.5 million years ago.
+A paleo diet is an approach to eating based on Paleolithic nutrition or the hunter-gatherer diet that mimics the nutrition of our ancestral past more than 2.5 million years ago.
 In those times, farming and cultivation didn’t exist, so people hunted, and gathered wild plants, and berries for food.
-The paleo diet consists of whole foods, lean proteins, nutrient dense veggies, wild caught fish, fruits, nuts, and seeds.
-It focuses on how humans ate in the past, without the processed foods, cultivated grains, and refined carbohydrates.
+The paleo diet consists of whole foods, lean proteins, nutrient-dense veggies, wild-caught fish, fruits, nuts, and seeds.
+It focuses on how humans ate in the past, without processed foods, cultivated grains, and refined carbohydrates.
 We’re going to give you all the information you need, to learn about the paleo diet benefits to guide you so you can decide if this type of nutrition protocol is right for you.

 What Is The Paleo Diet

 Over the last one-hundred years, industrialization and urbanization have increased the availability of low cost, highly processed convenient foods.
 While essential for human advancement, it has come with a high cost to our health, with a consequence of chronic disease such as obesity, hypertension, diabetes, and heart disease [R].

 Since 1960, U.S. obesity rates have increased from 13% to 32% in 2004 and are estimated to increase to 38% by the year 2030 [R].
 As the prevalence of obesity increases, there will be an equal increase in chronic disease and mortality rates.

 The Paleolithic diet was first introduced in the 1970’s and became immensely popular in the early 2000’s.
 The paleo diet consists of foods based on the way humans ate during the paleolithic era, such as lean meat, fish, vegetables, nuts, fruit, and seeds.